EnnTere/320H-React_Web_App/README.md

 **Router**
 - https://reactrouter.com/tutorials/address-book & https://www.youtube.com/watch?v=pw8FAg07kdo
   - Had implemented the changes to `main.jsx` and before I realized this was a remix specific resource.
-Left it to experiemnt with the change.
+Left it to experiment with the change.

 **State**